SumoLogic/sumologic-documentation/docs/integrations/databases/memcached.md

-* **environment** - This is the deployment environment where the Memcached cluster identified by the value of **servers** resides.
+* `environment` - This is the deployment environment where the Memcached cluster identified by the value of **servers** resides.
 For example dev, prod, or QA.
 While this value is optional we highly recommend setting it.
 * **db_cluster **- Enter a name to identify this Memcached cluster.
 This cluster name will be shown in the Sumo Logic dashboards.

     Here’s an explanation for additional values set by this configuration that we request you **please do not modify** as they will cause the Sumo Logic apps to not function correctly.

-* **component**: “database” - This value is used by Sumo Logic apps to identify application components.
+* `component: “database”` - This value is used by Sumo Logic apps to identify application components.
 * **db_system**: “memcached” - This value identifies the database system.

     For all other parameters please see [this doc](https://help.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Collect_Metrics_Using_Telegraf/03_Install_Telegraf#Configuring_Telegraf) for more properties that can be configured in the Telegraf agent globally.